What are Solid Core Doors?

 1. Budget

-Solid wood core doors are an investment.
-They are more expensive than hollow-core doors.
-They’re an apt choice if you prioritize privacy, security, and durability.
+Solid core doors use denser and more processed cores like MDF in their construction.
+This, along with the compression process, makes them more expensive than hollow-core doors.
+They’re an apt choice if you need privacy, security, and durability.

 2. Weight